Eastern-Dream/touhou-diff-patch/README.md

 # Patching Prerequisite
 ### Linux
-You only need `git` to provide git patch tools.
-Alternatively if you are not using `git`, you need GNU patch from `patchutils` respectively.
+You only need `git` to provide git apply.
+Alternatively if you are not using git apply, you need GNU patch from `patchutils`.
 GNU patch may also exists in different common UNIX utilities program like `busybox` or `toybox`.

 ### Windows
 You need to install Git for Windows (https://git-scm.com/downloads/win).
 This gives two things that is needed:
 - `git apply` and optionally GNU patch
 - Bash shell
+All instructions can only be done in the Git Bash terminal.

 # Diff Procedure
 You need GNU diff from `diffutils` or `busybox` or `toybox`.
 Git diff is not supported as it does not produce interoperable patch file.
 Please only perform this on Linux.